Orange-OpenSource/casskop/website/docs/5_operations/3_5_backup_restore.md

 ## Backup

-It is possible to backup keyspaces or tables from cluster managed by Casskop.
+It is possible to backup keyspaces or tables from a cluster managed by Casskop.
 To start or schedule a backup, you create an object of type CassandraBackup:

 ```yaml
 apiVersion: db.orange.com/v1alpha1